 |Promenade Beach Pondicherry|

 Auroville is a peaceful township on the outskirts of Pondicherry.
-I guess it is nice place to go stay.
+I guess it is a nice place to go stay.
 But walking for long in the hot sun to go see a golden globe (Matrimandir) from a distance did not make any sense to me.
 There was a farmer’s market going on there that day and it was good to buy some organic stuff from there.

 |Auroville Pondicherry.
 Photo Credit: Roshan Adka|